tronprotocol/tronwallet-adapter/packages/adapters/xdefi/README.md

          * Default is 30 * 1000ms
          */
         checkTimeout?: number;
-        /**
-         * Set if open XDEFI wallet app using DeepLink on mobile device.
-         * Default is true.
-         */
-        openTronLinkAppOnMobile?: boolean;
-        /**
-         * The icon of your dapp.
-Used when open XDEFI wallet app in mobile device browsers.
-         * Default is current website icon.
-         */
-        dappIcon?: string;
-        /**
-         * The name of your dapp.
-Used when open XDEFI wallet app in mobile device browsers.
-         * Default is `document.title`.
-         */
-        dappName?: string;
     }
     ```
 -   `network()` method is supported to get current network information.
 The type of returned value is `Network` as follows: